Selectorate theory: Reception

-Jessica L.P.
+US political scientist Jessica L.P.
 Weeks argues that selectorate theory makes flawed assumptions about authoritarian regimes.
 First, she writes that selectorate theory is wrong in presuming that members of small winning coalitions stand to lose their power if the ruler loses power (she notes that these elites usually have independent sources of power and derive their status from seniority and/or competence).
 Second, she argues that selectorate theory is wrong in assuming all actors perceive the world in the same way (she notes that different authoritarian regime types should systematically lead to different perceptions by the leaders which would affect the kinds of predictions that selectorate theory can make).

 In popular culture

-The Dictator's Handbook was adapted and condensed into a two-part series on YouTube by creator CGP Grey in 2016.
+The Dictator's Handbook was adapted and condensed into a two-part series on YouTube by American creator CGP Grey in 2016.